 Best Practices for Animal-Friendly Park Events

 - Plan for emergencies.
-Have professionals on-site to take care of injuries, both for humans and animals.
+Have professionals on-site to take care of injuries for both humans and animals.
 Consider having a member of animal control or an animal behaviorist attend in case there are any conflicts between pets.

 Top Animal-Friendly Program Ideas